 IMG_2016

 Krista Comer is a Professor of English at Rice University.
-She works closely with the Center for the Study of Women, Gender and Sexuality, and is author of Surfer Girls in the New World Order.
-She has lived on the Gulf Coast in Houston for more than 20 years.
+She works closely with the Center for the Study of Women, Gender and Sexuality, and has written widely about women and surfing.
+She is the author of Surfer Girls in the New World Order (2010) and is at work now on Feminist Surf Life in the Age of Climate Change.

 Recent writings, including on surfing: